verdie-g/StoredProcedureEFCore/README.md

 the specified type.
 If the model type is not specified, it will return a boolean gotten from the SQL Server return statement.

+The *Exec* method handles :
+- Extra column in result set
+- Extra property in model
+- Null values in result set
+- Underscores or hypens in result set column names ("column_name" is mapped to ColumnName property)

 ```csharp
 using (var context = new DataAccess.TestContext())
 {